cvonk/esp8285-mqtt_light/README.md

 * the upload is touchy.
 Power off; press upload; press the button, and power up when the IDE says uploading
 * from here on, open the Serial monitor to keep an eye on things.

+Install Eclipse `ponte` and `mosquitto`:

+MQTT plays a major role in standardizing M2M communications as a light weight protocol.
+To make the MQTT topics available to the WWW, we need the broker to bridge to a protocol such as HTTP.
+Eclipse Ponte is such a broker and bridge.
+It is build on node.js, the JavaScript runtime from Chrome's JavaScript engine.

+Start by installing node.js, and updating its package manager

+	curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
+	sudo apt-get install -y nodejs
+	node -v
+	npm update

+Install ponte

+	npm install ponte -g $ ponte  #install ponte -v

+Install mosquitto as well, as we will use its publish and subscribe clients.

 Configuration:

 * initially, the green LED will blink 3 times every second to indicate that it is in WiFi AP mode for configuration